Judgement 2025

-Judgement 2025: 28th Anniversary 5-Hour Special (Judgement2025〜旗揚げ28周年記念大会5時間スペシャル〜, Jajjimento 2025 Hataage 28-shūnen Kinentaikai 5-jikan Supesharu) was a professional wrestling event promoted by CyberFight's DDT Pro-Wrestling (DDT).
+Judgement 2025: 28th Anniversary 5-Hour Special (Judgement2025〜旗揚げ28周年記念大会5時間スペシャル〜, Jajjimento 2025 Hataage 28-shūnen Kinen Taikai 5-jikan Supesharu) was a professional wrestling event promoted by CyberFight's DDT Pro-Wrestling (DDT).
 It took place on March 20, 2025, in Tokyo, Japan, at the Korakuen Hall.
 It was the 29th event under the Judgement name and the 13th to take place at the Korakuen Hall.
-The event will air domestically on Fighting TV Samurai and globally on CyberFight's video-on-demand service Wrestle Universe.
+The event aired domestically on Fighting TV Samurai and globally on CyberFight's video-on-demand service Wrestle Universe.

 The main event saw Chris Brookes successfully defending the KO-D Openweight Championship against Masahiro Takanashi.

 Production

 Background

 Judgement is an event held annually around March by DDT Pro-Wrestling since 1997.
 It has been marking the anniversary of the promotion since the very first official event produced by DDT on March 25, 1997.
 Over the years, Judgement would become the biggest show of the year until 2009 when Peter Pan became the flagship event series.